sgayou/kindle-5.6.5-jailbreak/doc/README.md

 Here's an IDA Pro listing of the shellcode [before](shellcode_before_execution.asm) and [after](shellcode_after_execution.asm) execution.

 ### Staging the Exploit
 We're almost done with taking advantage of the crash.
 Still, there's one last issue.
-To trigger the exploit, you need to load a webpage containing the crash.
+To trigger the exploit, we'll need to load a webpage containing the crash.
 Loading a webpage will update the contents of the address bar buffer with the URL of the page.

 We get lucky again.
 If we stage the shellcode first (by requesting the user clicks a link with the target being the shellcode) then have them navigate to a shorter URL, the new URL will be overwrite part of the shellcode and null terminate itself.
 The rest of the shellcode will remain intact.